EugeneSherepa/StarNavi-test/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Eugene Sherepa.